WeeslaX/Weeslaniac/README.md

 4. Select "Save" to start fuzzing.

-## Work In Progress

-- Adding a "mutation" feature as a separate extension to the fuzzing tool.
+## Future Enhancements (In order of priorities)

+- Adding more user options to the "Settings" pop-up box, such as action percentage and input text.
 - Simple Terminal interface that provides all the neccessary tools to manage and run the fuzzing tool.
-- Adding more user options to the "Settings" pop-up box, such as action percentage and input text.
-- Visual node diagram that maps and links each screenshot states with its respective actions.
 - Allows interaction with 3rd party apps.
+- Adding a "mutate" feature as a separate script that complements the fuzzing tool.
 - Explore account registration capabilities.
-- Add capability to fuzz multiple devices at once.
+- Implement drag capability.
+- Visual node diagram that maps and links each screenshot states with its respective actions.